BitAndBlack/typorules/docs/rules.md

 #### Description

-Add a non breaking space before the word `Uhr` to disallow separating it from the time before.
+Add a non-breaking space before the word `Uhr` to disallow separating it from the time before.

 #### Transformation example